Anti-Irish sentiment: 20th century

 Ku Klux Klan cartoon (1926) depicting Saint Patrick being driven out of America, along with snakes marked "Rome in Politics", "Knights of Columbus", "superstition" and other evils wrongly associated with Irish Americans.

+Rebellion against British control, immigration due to the Great Famine, and the continuation of religious tension contributed to anti-Irish sentiment in the 20th century.
 In July 1905, the British Parliament attempted to introduce the Drunkenness (Ireland) Bill which aimed to provide financial protection to the spouses of "habitual drunkards" and set penalties for adults who were found to be drunk while caring for children.
 The Irish Nationalist MP for South Louth, Joseph Nolan, said that the "very title 'Drunkenness (Ireland) Bill' was offensive" and that he "resented any special measure of this kind being brought forward to deal with drunkenness in Ireland which was not applicable to Great Britain as well."

-According to a 2004 report which was published by the Irish Department of Foreign Affairs, Irish soldiers serving in the British Expeditionary Force (BEF) during World War I were treated more harshly in courts-martial because "British military courts were anti-Irish".
+In 1916, Irish rebellion against British control led to the Easter Rising.
+The Easter Rising increased tension between the Irish and British.
+After the rebellion, the British executed 16 leaders of Easter Rising.
+This rebellion eventually led to the Irish War of Independence.

+The Irish civil war (June 28th, 1922 - May 24th, 1923) was fought to become free from British colonization.
+This resistance created a negative view of the Irish, especially for those in support of the British.
+The Irish civil war also created an image of violence and chaos to the rest of the world.

 The American writer H. P. Lovecraft held very anti-Irish views.
 In 1921, concerning the possibility of an independent Irish state, he said the following: "If the Irish had the 'right' to independence they would possess it.
 If they ever gain it, they will possess it – until they lose it again.
 England has the right to rule because she does ...
 It is not chance, but racial superiority, which has made the Briton supreme.
 Why have not the Irish conquered and colonized the earth if they be so deserving of regard?
 They are brainless canaille."